Destination Marketing & Brand Building: Let's Collaborate

 There is nothing that reaches and draws people in like a good story--one with a plot, and a clear beginning, middle and end.
 That's true whether you are developing the over-arching story of your destination's brand, or the individual human stories that bring that brand to life.
 To connect with potential visitors, your destination needs to present its history, people, culture, and environment as characters in a best-selling epic--all inter-woven for maximum impact, to ensure that memories of a trip are destined to be a classic that is returned to time and again.
 Let us help you craft your marketing masterpiece!

-With a background that includes a 25-year corporate career, and more than a decade with Wall Street firms, Meg Pier understands that a successful business enterprise is one that not only builds a brand and a loyal following--but is profitable.
-Meg has created award-winning campaigns that have earned her PR Week's First Place Award for Small Corporate Communications Team of the Year, and being named one of five finalists for PR Professional of the Year; New England Publicity Club's First Place Bell Ringer Award for public affairs campaign, among many other awards.
-Management of companies Meg has worked for her have directly credited her efforts to increased stock price and growth in assets.
+With a background that includes a 25-year corporate career and more than a decade with Wall Street firms, I understand that a successful business enterprise is one that not only builds a brand and a loyal following--but is profitable.
+I have created award-winning campaigns that have earned PR Week's First Place Award for Small Corporate Communications Team of the Year, and was named one of five finalists for PR Professional of the Year; New England Publicity Club's First Place Bell Ringer Award for public affairs campaign, among many other awards.
+Management of companies for whom I have worked have directly credited my efforts to increased stock price and growth in assets.
 BCD is committed to getting meaningful and quantifiable results.

 Every person and place has tremendous beauty, character, meaning, value and wisdom to offer the world.
 We all need champions who can see our highest potential, and help give it the light of day.
-The thread throughout Meg Pier’s wide range of interests is an endless fascination with people’s stories.
-She has an abiding passion for helping others to “connect the dots,” engaging them in a process to discover what makes them unique and discern the value their experiences can offer others.
-Meg considers it is a privilege to work with individuals and organizations to find their voice, as well as identify ways in which to let it sing.
+The thread throughout my wide range of interests is an endless fascination with people’s stories.
+I have an abiding passion for helping others to “connect the dots,” engaging them in a process to discover what makes them unique and discern the value their experiences can offer others.
+I consider it a privilege to work with individuals and organizations to find their voice, as well as identify ways in which to let it sing.